florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-21-cloud-skills-challenge-devops-engineer.markdown

 - Azure Monitor can be used with managed Graphana.
 - All collected information can be used to create alert rules.

-General theory module.
 The security topic is new, but much of the monitoring information is redundant with previous modules.

 ## Introduction to GitHub
 > [Link](https://learn.microsoft.com/en-us/training/modules/introduction-to-github/?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac)